 Loads exploit files

-will load exploits based on which software is vulnerable on your computer.
+will load exploits based on which software is vulnerable on your PC.
 These exploits include:

 The downloaded families of malware that we have observed include:

-You can read more about Blacole related malware in the following blog articles:
+You can read more about Blacole-related malware in the following blogs:

 Analysis by Shawn Wang, Oleg Petrovsky and Patrick Nolan